ArcaneCircle/super-bunny/README.md

 This is a Webxdc port of the [Super Bunny Strikes Back](https://github.com/foumart/JS.13kGames.2019_SuperBunny) game.
-The game has no music originally and was enhanced by the incredible sound engine [ZzFXM](https://github.com/keithclark/ZzFXM) playing "Sanxion" by Rob Hubbard 🙏
+The game has no music originally and was enhanced by the incredible sound engine [ZzFXM](https://github.com/keithclark/ZzFXM).

 ![Logo](./icon.png)